CDrummond/musly-server/README.md

 random tracks.
 If this keeps failing it might be better to adjust the `styletracks` config item, delete the jukebox, and test again.

-To aid with this, I have a simple bash script that repeatedly tests musly until the similarities are different.
+To aid with this, I have a simple bash script that repeatedly tests Musly until the similarities are different.
 This is detailed below (before using, update `JUKEBOX` and `CONFIG` to your specific values):